TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

 # 2. Rapid Prototyping

 Now that you have completed the envisioning **Whiteboard session** and identified key business opportunities, it is time to move from ideas to a working prototype.
-Explore how a prebuilt intelligent solution can bring the envisioned scenario to life, validate its potential, and demonstrate how it could work in practice.
+Explore how a intelligent solution can bring the envisioned scenario to life, validate its potential, and demonstrate how it could work in practice.

 ## Rapid Prototyping using GitHub Copilot

-You will use GitHub Copilot to generate ARM or Bicep templates from the created Future State Architecture of Whiteboard.
+You will use GitHub Copilot to generate ARM or Bicep templates using the Future State Architecture arrived at from the previous Whiteboarding exercise.

 - **ARM templates:** JSON-based Infrastructure-as-Code files used to define and deploy Azure resources.
 - **Bicep templates:** Simplified, declarative Infrastructure-as-Code files used to define and deploy Azure resources with cleaner syntax.